dq1Mango/Electric-Fields/README.md

 <h3>User Guide</h3>
 The UI for this program should hopefully feel intuitive, but in case it is not: <br>
 -Click to add a charge <br>
--Clicking on an exsisting charge will select it<br>
+-Clicking on an existing charge will select it<br>
 -Dragging a charge will um... drag it <br>
 -Shift + Click to add a negative charge <br>
 -Delete to delete the selected charge <br>